mapping with cartopy#

 are

-in Irish Transverse Mercator, which are very different to WGS84
+in Irish Transverse Mercator, which are similar to, but not quite the

 To correctly plot our geospatial data, then, we need to have some way